 Pinterest – Monthly – Update Boards 60 mins include good keywords and links back to your website.
 IF this is a channel used by your market at all.
 Weekly follow pins 15 mins

-Google+ – This channel is currently on hold and being taken down by Google.
+Google+ – This channel has been taken down by Google.
 This is a classic example that not all social channels will last for ever.
 Gone is MySpace, Friendster, Bebo, Blab and many more.

-Linkedin – Daily – Connect with people, build relationships, tweak Company Profile, get recommendations, post useful content once a day 30 to 60 mins a day – minimum.
+Linkedin – Daily – Connect with people maybe 10 a day, build relationships, tweak Company Profile, get recommendations, post useful content once a day via the Editor if possible 30 to 60 mins a day – minimum.